SidneyArmitage/robot/readme.md

 node js and npm should be installed.

+Jest and typescript may need to be installed globally.

 1) using the console run "``npm i``" in the project directory

 2) test install by running  "``npm run a``" which will run the "a.txt" file in input.